Codecademy/docs/content/php/concepts/arrays/terms/array-map/array-map.md

 ---
 Title: 'array_map()'
-Description: 'Creates a new array by applying a callback function to each element of an existing array'
+Description: 'Creates a new array by applying a callback function to each element of an existing array.'
 Subjects:
   - 'Web Development'
   - 'Computer Science'